CodeWithDannyCoCo/Akuko-Akowe/ENDPOINTS.md

 ## Feed
 - GET /api/feed

 Note: These endpoints represent a RESTful API structure for the blog platform.
-In a real-world application, you would implement these endpoints on your backend server (e.g., using Express.js with Node.js) and connect them to your database.
+In a real-world application, you would implement these endpoints on your backend server (e.g., using Django) and connect them to your database.